J-Rapp/Recordly/README.md

 ## 2 hour mark

 I left off working on my feature/registration branch.
 I started creating a simple AJAX call to render the form for user#new.
-Once that was built, I was going to start with mthe User model and migration, using Bcrypt for authentication.
+Once that was built, I was going to start on the User model/migration, using Bcrypt for authentication.

 ## Reflection